Chris Hunsinger: Politics

-Before being promoted to Parliament, Hunsinger was a Councillor in the Swartland Local Municipality.
+Before being promoted to Parliament, Hunsinger was a councillor in the Swartland Local Municipality.
 He was MMC responsible for Finance & Economic Development when the council received three consecutive "clean" audit outcomes.
 In 2011/12, 2012/13, and 2013/14, one of only two municipalities out of 256 in SA accomplished this standard and improved its standing.
 At the same time also improved on the independent Local Economic Development Maturity Assessment from 14th position in 2011 to 1st in 2014 out of 30 municipalities in the Western Cape.

 He led the Swartland bid team in 2013 that won international finance for the first VPUU and RSEP (Violence Prevention through Urban Upliftment and Regional Socio-Economic) projects in South Africa for rural areas.
 The unique proposal was recognized as a leading bid in terms of concept, innovative content, and standard of submission.
 He also served as Provincial Executive Council member for the Western Cape in South African Local Government Association and as provincial chairman of three working groups on the provincial and national level: Municipal Infrastructure & Planning, Municipal Trade & Services, and Climate Change & Environmental Planning.

 As Political Leader in the Democratic Alliance, Hunsinger has served as a Federal, Provincial, and Regional Council member.
-As Western Region Campaign Manager in the 2014 national elections, involving 10 Municipal Constituencies, the Democratic Alliance improved with 23% support compared to the previous National election in 2009 and the Swartland Constituency – the 65% DA support of the 2011 local government elections was increased to 67% – retaining the reputation as a top-performing constituency in South Africa in local, provincial and national election outcomes.
-In the 2016 Local Government Elections, he was responsible for target tracking in the Western Region, which saw an increase of 19% over the 2011 election results.
+As West Region Campaign Manager in the 2024 national elections, involving 10 municipal constituencies, the Democratic Alliance improved with 39% support compared to the previous national polls in 2021, and in Bergrivier Constituency, the 61% DA support of the 2021 local government elections was increased to 66%, retaining the reputation as a top-performing constituency in South Africa in local, provincial, and national election outcomes.
+In the 2016 Local Government Elections, he was responsible for target tracking in the West Region, which saw an increase of 19% over the 2011 election results.

-As a ward councillor in Swartland Local Municipality, Hunsinger improved support for the Democratic Alliance in ward 10 from 68% in 2006 to 93% in 2014 with 73% voter participation.
+As a ward councillor in Swartland Local Municipality, Hunsinger improved support for the Democratic Alliance in Ward 10 from 68% in 2006 to 93% in 2014 with 73% voter participation.

-As Constituency head, he served in Matzikama from 2014 to 2016, Bergrivier from 2017 to 2021 and Drakenstein from 2022.
+As Constituency head, he served in Matzikama from 2014 to 2016 and Bergrivier since 2017.